room-b007/test-medicina/README.md

   - **Cloze-style**: The question is NOT followed by answer choices.
 The evaluation metric is based on the model's ability to generate the correct answer when presented with the question only.

 - **Large-scale**: The dataset contains over 3K high-quality questions, making it suitable for the evaluation of LLMs.

-- **Italian (and English coming soon)**: The dataset is currently available in Italian, with an English version coming soon.

 ## Evaluation